COVID-19: Staff placed on leave of absence, 4 wards locked down as Tan Tock Seng Hospital moves to contain cluster

 SURVEILLANCE MEASURES

-Dr Soh added that the hospital has stepped up clinical surveillance of all inpatients who develop fevers or related symptoms.
+Dr Soh added that the hospital has stepped up clinical surveillance of all inpatients who develop fever or related symptoms.

 “However, patients with COVID 19 may be asymptomatic.
 And hence, this underlies the challenges with the diagnosis and surveillance of these patients,” he added.

-Staff have also been reminded to be vigilant with their twice-daily temperature taking, and to see on-site staff if they are unwell.
+Members of the staff at TTSH have also been reminded to be vigilant with their twice-daily temperature taking, and to see on-site healthcare workers if they are unwell.

 Compliance with safety and hygiene measures has also been reinforced, Dr Soh said.
 In addition, the hospital is cleaning and disinfecting more frequently, including for the wards that have been locked down.